JOPHADALE17/network_monitoring_tool/README.md

 C:\Users\ {name of the  user} \AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 ## the csv is in the c:/date_network folder then you can find thee csv file

+### to make the model mor robust collect the csv after 2 weeks or more to have more robust data to train.